bbauska/JS-Programs/README.md

 solveMaze(maze);
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h2 id="js124">129.
-Check if a String is Pangram or Not
+<h2 id="js129">129.
+Check if a String is Pangram or Not</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program checks whether a given string is a pangram or not.
-A pangram is a sentence that contains every letter of the alphabet at least once.
+<p>This program checks whether a given string is a pangram or not.
+A pangram is a sentence
+that contains every letter of the alphabet at least once.</p>
 <pre>
 // Function to check if a string is a pangram function isPangram(str) {